Your cookie settings can be changed at any time through your browser settings. To find out more see our cookies page.

 Each recycling crew collects, on average, 6 tonnes of recycling a day.
 You can find details below of what happens to this recycling once we have collected it.

-Vehicles tip off at a transfer station situated at Preston Docks the material is then ‘bulked up’ and sent to Global Renewables (GRL) in Farington.
-The material is weighed, checked for contamination and is then processed through GRL’s sophisticated sorting equipment.
+Vehicles tip off at a transfer station situated at Preston Docks where the material is then ‘bulked up’ and sent to the Leyland Materials Recovery Facility (MRF) in Farington.
+The material is weighed, checked for contamination and is then processed through the MRF’s sophisticated sorting equipment.
+Materials are separated in to individual streams for glass, plastic bottles and cans, and then sent to specialist reprocessors for the next stage of the recycling process.

-There are a large number of reprocessors that purchase our recycling and these companies can often change monthly as the market fluctuates and new developments are made in the reprocessing industry.
+There are a large number of reprocessors that purchase our recycling and these companies can often change monthly as the market fluctuates and new developments are made in the reprocess.

-Glass is 100% recyclable.
-At Global Renewables, glass is separated from the rest of the recycling that has been collected (which includes plastic bottles and cans).
-GRL also attempt to recover as much glass as they can from the refuse stream.
+The glass we collect is 100% recyclable, and the Leyland MRF also attempts to recover as much glass as they can from the refuse stream.
 Their equipment sorts the glass into size not colour.
 After sorting it is then passed on to our reprocessors.

-Recresco located in Cheshire, take all the glass greater than 25mm where it is washed and contamination is removed.
+Recresco, located in Cheshire, Glass Recycling UK near Barnsley, and URM (UK) Ltd of Pontefract, take the mixed glass greater than 25mm in size.
+It is washed and contamination is removed.
 Anything that is not glass must be removed, such as paper, bottle tops, cans, plastic bottles and bags, stones or ceramic cups and plates.
 This is because when the glass is sent to the glass bottle manufacturers, they put it straight into the furnace to be melted and made into new bottles and jars.
 The majority of glass received goes back into the bottle manufacturing process.

-Mixed glass that is less than 25mm is sent to Greener Futures in Blackpool.
+Mixed glass that is less than 25mm is sent to Green Future in Blackpool.
 They also use high-tech equipment to sort glass by colour allowing them to recover the highest proportion of glass from mixed waste streams.
-This smaller glass often goes off to be made into aggregate or is used in filtration mechanisms in place of sand.
+This smaller glass often goes off to be made into aggregate or is used in filtration mechanisms in place of sand.”

 EMR have locations in Manchester, Liverpool and Salford and their core business is the recycling of scrap metal from a range of sources such as End-of-Life vehicles and consumer products, industry, construction and demolition.
 They produce 10 million tonnes a year for re-sale and produce over 100 grades of high quality recycled materials.